fkromer/awesome-embedded-linux/readme.md

 - [okd](https://www.okd.io/) - OKD provides a complete open source container application platform which powers OpenShift (Kubernetes Distribution).
 - [OpenShift](https://www.openshift.com/) - A hybrid cloud, enterprise Kubernetes platform to build and deliver better applications faster.
 Can be run on ARM as well (Kubernetes Distribution).
 - [Rancher](https://rancher.com/) - From datacenter to cloud to the edge, Rancher lets you deliver Kubernetes-as-a-Service (Kubernetes Distribution).

+## Cloud Infrastructure

+- [StarlingX](https://www.starlingx.io/) - StarlingX is a complete cloud infrastructure software stack for the edge used by the most demanding applications in industrial IOT, telecom, video delivery and other ultra-low latency use cases.

 ## Databases